 Manufacturers put nap length and purpose information right on the package.
 As a general rule, use a 10mm nap for smooth surfaces and 12 mm nap for rough surfaces.

-If you need more help ask the experts at your local Bristol Paint and Decorator Centre.
+If you need more help ask the experts at your local Bristol Paint Specialists.